romelusg/gocrt/README.md

   gocrt [OPTIONS] [FILE|URL|-]

 Options:
-  -h, --help       Print usage informations
+  -h, --help       Print help/usage informations
-  -o, --output     Output directory for all found subdomains of given domains -c, --combine    Additionally combine output for all found subdomains of given domains in one file -s, --stdout     Print only subdomains to STDOUT so they can be piped to other tools, they also get saved into files
+  -o, --output     Custom output directory for all found subdomains of given domains, DEFAULT: 'subdomains' -c, --combine    Additionally combine output for all found subdomains of given domains in one file -s, --stdout     Print only subdomains to STDOUT so they can be piped directly to other tools, they will not be saved into files
       --version    Print version information

 Examples:
   cat domains.txt | gocrt -o domains-crt
   gocrt -o domains-crt example.com gocrt < domains.txt
+  gocrt -s < domains.txt | tee combined.txt | httprobe
   gocrt example.com

 ```